dustoff06/CORAL/readme.md

 The application is implemented in Python using Streamlit and allows users to:

-- upload a dataframe;
+- upload a dataframe
-- select continuous variables;
+- select continuous variables
-- declare a fidelity threshold $\rho_{\min}$;
+- declare a fidelity threshold $\rho_{\min}$
-- run CORAL;
+- run CORAL
-- compare CORAL with PCA and ZCA;
+- compare CORAL with PCA and ZCA
-- inspect source fidelity;
+- inspect source fidelity
-- inspect residual correlations;
+- inspect residual correlations
-- examine transformation matrices;
+- examine transformation matrices
-- view transformed data; and
+- view transformed data
-- evaluate the exact-decorrelation fidelity threshold.
+- evaluate the exact-decorrelation fidelity threshold

 The uploaded dataframe does **not** need to contain only continuous variables.
 Users select the continuous variables to be included in the CORAL transformation.

 The program reports quantities including:

-- minimum source fidelity;
+- minimum source fidelity
-- mean source fidelity;
+- mean source fidelity
-- maximum absolute residual correlation;
+- maximum absolute residual correlation
-- mean absolute residual correlation;
+- mean absolute residual correlation
-- aggregate squared residual correlation $D_2$;
+- aggregate squared residual correlation $D_2$
-- fidelity-constraint satisfaction;
+- fidelity-constraint satisfaction
-- transformation matrices;
+- transformation matrices
-- transformed observations;
+- transformed observations
-- correlation matrices; and
+- correlation matrices
-- estimates and bounds for $\rho_\star(R)$.
+- estimates and bounds for $\rho_\star(R)$

 ## Installation